 (da-VEED ha-ME-lekh) n.
 King David.

-(DAHV-kah) The word "davka" (××××§×) means "despite everything," or stubbornly clinging to an idea just to annoy or show some nerve...
+(DAHV-kah) The word "davka" (××××§×) means "despite everything," or stubbornly clinging (davak in Hebrew means "to glue" or "stick together") to an idea just to annoy or show some nerve...
 You do something davka when you do it emphatically or defiantly: They go shopping on Shabbat, davka!
 "There are 99 flavors of ice cream on the menu, davka, they don't have the flavor I want..."
-Or, "You're not going to tell me who to marry; I'm davka going to marry the shikse!"
+Or, "You're not going to tell me who to marry; I'm davka going to marry the man!"
 Or, "I asked for his help, and he went and did me a davka" (i.e., he did the opposite of what I asked).
 Davka can also means "only" -- and no other.
 For example, a child who wants only a certain toy and will take no other is wanting davka (i.e., only) that toy.
+He sticks to his desire!
 Or when the Torah tells us to make a Menorah out of beaten gold we may ask why dakva (i.e., of all things!) beaten gold?
 Davka has a stubborn way about it (from davak, cling, glue - see entry for devakut below).

 (DAI-yahn) n.
 Judge, esp.
 Rabbinical judge of a bet din (religious court).
 A din is a regulation.